SirGnip/ClipDashboard/notes.md

         - histograms
     - calculator of sorts where i can define a function (x*2)+x and feed a list of numbers through it
 - configuration
-    - for path to diff tool
+    - for path to diff tool and notepad
-- drag and drop implementation for ListView https://coderanch.com/t/658527/java/Implement-drag-drop-ListView-custom
+- drag and drop implementation for reordering ListView contents https://coderanch.com/t/658527/java/Implement-drag-drop-ListView-custom
-- in addition to filtering, have something that counts how many times a given regex matches?
+- x in addition to filtering, have something that counts how many times a given regex matches?
 Or, maybe just use the "filter" and then the "stats" to count the lines in the clipboard after the filtre.
 - center, wordwrap
-- can i use the features I have to wrap html tags around a list of text?
+- use case test: can i use the features I have to wrap html tags around a list of text?

 # Bugs

 - If you put list-based text into the clipboard (ex: "\n\n\n a \n b \n c \n\n\n") and do a "list trim", it seems to remove the trailing blank rows (but not the initial))...
 I'm expecting those trailing \n should result in blank rows, even after a trim.
 The trimming shouldn't remove lines, only the whitespace from the lines.
 - If i drag text from IntelliJ and drop it on ClipDashboard, it still has some kind of embedded newline/carriage return
 - lots of silent failures in drag-n-drop files/directories on read failures (file being an executable, for instance).
 It silently skips the file if it fails.
+- if you view clipboard contents in Notepad, it doesn't respect carriage returns